cjmcdonald42/mxMoodle/docs/GENERAL_FILE_STRUCTURE.md

 If there is not an existing record, you may have to set default values for your form. examples include timetamps for date/time selectors and the `userid` of a the user to populate the student field in primary forms.
 It is also common to set any radio field to a value of `-1` to prevent the `0` option from being auto selected.

+If you are using our custom 12 hour `time_selector`, you will need to call the `generate_time_selector_fields()` local library function which takes the data object as the first argument, the string prefix of the `time_selector` field as the second argument, and an optional third argument to specify a step size other than 1 minute.

 Preference forms will usually populate the `$data` object directly without using the `get_record()` local library function.
 For this purpose, use Moodle's `get_config()` function for each plugin config that can be edited by the page.
 This function takes the component name as the first argument and the config name as the second.
 If the preference page has any email text editors, use the `generate_email_preference_fields()` local library function which takes the email class as the first argument, the data object as the second argument, and a string prefix for the form fields as an optional third argument.

 ##### Static Querying